kennytilton/flutter-mx-starter/doc/counter-app.md

 #### Home alone

 `Flutter/MX`, by design, codes much like native Flutter.
 We want Flutter doc to be the doc for `f/mx`.
-This means that, once the syntax hurdle is overcome, a strong Flutter developer can work with `f/mx` as they do now with Flutter.
-That said, `f/mx` _does_ deviate from Flutter in a few ways intended to enhance the coding experience.
+This way, once the syntax hurdle is overcome, a strong Flutter developer can work with `f/mx` as they do now with Flutter.
+That said, `f/mx` _does_ deviate from Flutter in a few sugary ways intended to enhance the coding experience.

 One example of this is that we adopt the uniformity of the HTML DOM, where it is all nodes and child nodes, a simple tree.
 When we see a property (1) on a commonly used widget and (2) that seems like it could be a child, we make that transformation.
 In the case of `material-app`, we have it accept one child, and internally pass that to `MaterialApp` as `home:`.
 ```clojure